-MTA Revenue Anticipation Notes - On January 9, 2014, MTA closed a \$350 revolving working capital liquidity facility with the Royal Bank of Canada for operating needs of MTA and the related entities.
-On January 31, 2017, MTA drew down \$200 of its \$350 Revolving Credit Agreement.
-The funds were used to retire Transportation Revenue Bond Anticipation Notes, Subseries 2016A-2.
+MTA Revenue Anticipation Notes - On January 9, 2014, MTA closed a \$350 revolving working capital liquidity facility with the Royal Bank of Canada which is expected to remain in place until July 7, 2017.Draws on the facility will be taxable, as such this facility is intended to be used only for operating needs of MTA and the related entities.
+On January 31, 2017, MTA drew down \$200 of its \$350 Revolving Credit Agreement with the Royal Bank of Canada, which was entered into on January 1, 2014.The purpose of the draw was to retire Transportation Revenue Bond Anticipation Notes, Subseries 2016A-2.
 The \$200 draw-down plus accrued interest was repaid on March 31, 2017.

 On August 24, 2017, MTA entered into a \$350 taxable Revenue Anticipation Note facility, (the "2017A RAN"), with JPMorgan Chase Bank, National Association.
 An initial draw of \$3.5 was made at closing.
+This balance will remain throughout the duration of the agreement.
+The 2017A RAN is available to be used by MTA for any corporate purpose as needed and is structured as a revolving loan facility.
+The RAN expires on August 24, 2022.